Do You Need a Bike Computer? Benefits & Disadvantages Explained

 Comparison of Wahoo ELEMNT BOLT v2, Garmin Edge 1040, and iPhone 6s

-Yes, you can use a smartphone as a bike computer alternative, but invest in a bike computer if you can.
+Yes, you can use a smartphone as a bike computer alternative, but if you can, invest in a dedicated bike computer.
 My comparison of bike computers vs. smartphones explains why.

 Disadvantages of Bike Computers

 The most significant disadvantage of bike computers is their price.
-They require an initial investment that varies depending on the features.
+They require an initial investment.
+As I explained above, basic speedometers start at a few dozen dollars but can’t measure advanced metrics.

-Budget bike computers start at around $200 but can exceed $500 (e.g., the Garmin Edge 1040).
+Budget bike computers start at around $200 but can exceed $600 (e.g., the Garmin Edge 1050 was $699.99 when launched).
 You can check out the Garmin bike computers lineup, where I explain the differences between individual head units and their prices.

 Conclusion